joe-shenouda/osint-tools/README.md

 - [Nano ID CC](https://zelark.github.io/nano-id-cc/) - Nano ID is a library for generating random IDs.
 Likewise UUID, there is a probability of duplicate IDs.
 However, this probability is extremely small.
 - [Generate SA ID Numbers](https://chris927.github.io/generate-sa-idnumbers/) - Generate (Fake) South-African ID Numbers
 - [Decoding Social Security Numbers](https://stevemorse.org/ssn/ssn.html) - Decoding Social Security Numbers in One Step
-- [Encoding and Decoding Driver’s License Numbers](https://stevemorse.org/dl/dl.html) - Encoding and Decoding Driver's License Numbers in One Step
+- [Encoding and Decoding Driver's License Numbers](https://stevemorse.org/dl/dl.html) - Encoding and Decoding Driver's License Numbers in One Step
 - [Dating Profile Generator](https://www.dating-profile-generator.org.uk/) - The aim of Dating Profile Generator is to help you fill that all-important free text field on online dating sites.
 Give us a feel for the kind of person that you are, and we'll write a description of you in the tone we think you'd take if you bothered to write it yourself
 - [Fake Identity ID Random Name Generator](https://www.elfqrin.com/fakeid.php) - Generate a random character with a fake name for games, novels, or alter ego avatars of yourself.
 Create a new virtual disposable identity instantly.
 Note that characters are not totally random: they are statistically adjusted, so that you can generate a credible population of realistic virtual people.
 - [Fake Company Name Generator](https://fakeinfo.net/company-name-generator) - Random Company Name Generator tool is designed to gratify the entrepreneur's needs.
 Generate catchy brand names within seconds for your new startups using our tool.
 - [Twitter Profile Generator](https://fakeinfo.net/fake-twitter-profile-generator) - If you want to have an attractive profile to gain more followers, then use our Fake Twitter Profile Generator tool.
 It lets you create a fake Twitter profile with a false number of followers and posts.
 - [Fake Tiktok Profile Generator](https://fakeinfo.net/fake-tiktok-profile-generator) - Who doesn't love to have a huge number of followers and posts on the popular social media platform TikTok?
 Everybody loves to.
 One may create a fake TikTok profile with a higher follower count using our Fake Tiktok Profile Generator tool.
-- [Fake Youtube Channel Generator](https://fakeinfo.net/fake-youtube-channel-generator) - d you ever wish to become a YouTuber with a large number of subscribers?
+- [Fake Youtube Channel Generator](https://fakeinfo.net/fake-youtube-channel-generator) - Did you ever wish to become a YouTuber with a large number of subscribers?
 Well, dreams do come true.
 By using the Fake Youtube Channel Generator tool, you may create a fake youtube channel with an attractive channel name and several subscribers.
 - [Resume Builder](https://vinaysomawat.github.io/Resume-Builder/) - simple resume builder
 - [Fake Generator Tools](https://fauxid.com/tools) - Here are a list of tools that can help you create fake identities, fake emails, fake credit cards, fake driver's license, and a fake company.
+- [Random User Generator](https://randomuser.me/) - API for generating random user data
+- [This Person Does Not Exist](https://thispersondoesnotexist.com/) - AI-generated faces for fake profiles
-- [Fake Youtube Channel Generator](https://fakeinfo.net/fake-youtube-channel-generator) - Tool for generating fake YouTube channels.
+- [Fake Address Generator](https://www.fakeaddressgenerator.com/) - Generate realistic fake addresses
+- [Temporary Phone Number](https://receive-smss.com/) - Get temporary phone numbers for verification
+- [Fake Email Generator](https://temp-mail.org/) - Create disposable email addresses

 ## EMULATOR